mddazure/azure-vwan-microhack/README.md

 - Next hop: select nva-we
 - Next Hop IP: now Configure appears, click this and enter 172.16.20.4 under Next Hop IP (this is the IP address of the NVA)

-Do the same for Spoke 2.
+Create a similar entry for Spoke 2 (172.16.2.0/24).

+Click Review+create and then Create.

 Then go the Routing blade of microhack-useast-hub and do the same.
 You can skip adding the Next Hop IP as the connection to nva-vnet already has this configuration applied.

 ## Task 4: Verify connectivity
-:point_right: From "protected" VNET
+:point_right: From "protected" VNETs Spoke 1 and Spoke 2

 On spoke-1-vm, traceroute and browse to each of the Spokes (172.16.(2)(3)(4).4) and to the Branch (10.0.1.4).

-:question: do all browser connections succeed, what are the first hop addresses?
+:question: Do all browser connections succeed, what are the first hop addresses?

+On spoke-1-vm, traceroute and browse to www.bing.com.

+:question: Does the browser connection succeed, what is the first hop address?

-:point_right: From "unprotected" VNET
+:point_right: From "unprotected" VNETs Spoke 3 and Spoke 4

 On spoke-3-vm, traceroute and browse to each of the Spokes (172.16.(1)(2)(4).4) and to the Branch (10.0.1.4).

-:question: do all browser connections succeed, what are the first hop addresses?
+:question: Do all browser connections succeed, what are the first hop addresses?

+On spoke-3-vm, traceroute and browse to www.bing.com.

+:question: Does the browser connection succeed, what is the first hop address?

 ## Task 5: Inspect routing